emhill/151/src/morea/02.OO-intro/wod1.md

 2. Create a new Java file `Hello.java`
 3. In main, print `"Hello, [your name]"`
 2. Run the program to verify your changes.
 3. Export your program by right-clicking on your project folder, and selecting “Export > General > Archive File”.
-Name the file “HelloWorld_uLogin.zip”.
+Name the file “HelloMe_uLogin.zip”.

 <!--1. *Start your timer*-->
 <!--1.
 Download [HelloWorld.zip](HelloWorld.zip)